2019 Annual Summit in Botswana

 PCN recognises the importance of actively contributing to charitable causes and that a small effort from each Member can make a big impact to those in need.
 The PCN Foundation has raised over US $30,000 since it began (read more).
 During registration for our event, we are raising funds for Sentebale, a charity founded in 2006 by Prince Harry and Prince Seeiso, to support children and young people affected by HIV in southern Africa.
 Please click here for details.

-Additionally, if you would rather take a connecting flight to Gaborone, the Grand Palm offers PCN Members complimentary airport transfer from Sir Seretse Khama International Airport (GBE) which is just 12km from the hotel.
-There are direct flights to Botswana from OR Tambo International Airport (JNB), Johannesburg and Cape Town International Airport (CPT).
+The Grand Palm offers complimentary airport transfer from Sir Seretse Khama International Airport (GBE) which is just 12km from the hotel.
+There are 4 airlines flying to and from Gaborone: Air Botswana, Ethiopian Airlines, Air Namibia and South African Airways.
 Please check Skyscanner or Expedia for flight options.

 November is a wonderful time to visit Gaborone as the weather is hot and reasonably dry.
 Daytime maximum temperatures average around 32°C (89°F), whilst at night 18°C (64°F) is normal.
 On average November has around 2.7 inches of rain making it a reasonably dry time to visit.
 This rainfall is typically spread over 9 days, although this may vary considerably.
 On the flip side this corresponds to an average of 9.3 hours of sunshine per day.
 See Forecast.

 A passport valid for at least six months and a return ticket is required for all foreign visitors.
 Citizens from most nationalities do not require a visa and can obtain get a 30-day entry permit on arrival.
 Entry requirements can change, so please refer to your local Botswana Embassy.
-Please note that we have made arrangements with the Botswana High Commission in London to gain assistance with visa applications for PCN Delegates of all nationalities.
+Please note that we have made arrangements with the Botswana High Commission in London to gain assistance with visa applications for those with no Botswana Embassy in their country.
 Please email us for details.

 We aim to include as much in the Registration Fee as possible to keep each delegate's expenses to an absolute minimum.
 This year the fee of GB £650 per delegate includes all the following: